 - Inspect the rest of the fuel system for leaks.
-Look for loose fuel line clamps. - Drain the water and the sediment from the fuel tank on a daily basis in order to ensure that only clean fuel enters the fuel system. - Inspect the wiring and the wiring harnesses for loose connections and for worn wires or frayed wires.
+Look for loose fuel line clamps. - Drain the water and the sediment from the fuel tank daily to ensure that only clean fuel enters the fuel system. - Inspect the wiring and the wiring harnesses for loose connections and for worn wires or frayed wires.
 Check for any loose tie-wraps or missing tie-wraps. - Inspect the ground strap for a good connection and for good condition. - Disconnect any battery chargers that are not protected against the current drain of the starting motor.
 Check the condition and the electrolyte level of the batteries, unless the engine is equipped with a maintenance free battery.